 The Montana Department of Transportation (MDT) will begin a four-phase road safety improvement project by installing high-tension cable rail along sections of Interstate 90 (I 90) in the Missoula, Butte, and Bozeman areas and Interstate 15 (I 15) in the Butte and Helena areas.
 From start to finish, the Median High-Tension Cable Rail project will add high-tension cable guardrail across 150 miles of Montana’s roadways.

-Built with safety in mind, high-tension cable rail will provide a flexible barrier made from steel cable mounted on steel posts in the center median.
-The high-tension cable rail is designed to reduce crash impact and redirect vehicles from crossing into oncoming lanes of traffic.
+Built with safety in mind, the High-Tension Median Cable Rail project will provide a flexible barrier of steel cable mounted on steel posts in the center median.
+The high-tension cable rail reduces crash impact and redirects vehicles from crossing into opposing traffic.

-The first portion of the project will include 48 miles of median cable rail installation on I 90, west of Missoula near Wye, and continuing to exit 144 at Bearmouth.
-Contracts for additional sections of the project will be awarded later in 2022.
+Poteet Construction was awarded the Missoula phase of the project, which includes 48 miles of high-tension cable rail installation on I 90, spanning from west of Missoula near Wye east to exit 144 at Bearmouth.

-Minor travel time delays are expected.
-Motorists should expect single lane closures and reduced speeds when passing through active work zones.
+MDT anticipates minimal travel impacts; however, minor travel time delays are expected.
+Motorists should expect single-lane closures and reduced speeds when passing through active work zones.